Skip to main content

 This feature requires Comet Backup 25.6.8 or later.

-This Protected Item backs up Proxmox virtual machines by connecting directly to a Proxmox cluster.
+This Protected Item backs up Proxmox virtual machines by connecting directly to a Proxmox VE cluster.

 For each virtual machine selected for backup, Comet takes a snapshot of the VM, then streams all necessary files into the Chunking engine, optionally using Changed Block Tracking (CBT) for improved performance.
 Comet then frees the VM snapshot on the host.
 The machine running Comet Backup does not require any temporary disk space.